fallenapollonian/fallenapollonian.github.io/articles/academia.md

 [Eichorn & Yankauer (1987)](https://sci-hub.ru/https://doi.org/10.2105/AJPH.77.8.1011) looked at a random sample of 50 references in three public health journals.
 They found that 31% of the total 150 references had citation errors.

+## Scientific Progress

+Scientific collaborations are characterized by hot spots and hot moments which are short but intense periods of collaboration which drive scientific and intellectual social movements.
+Emotions and bonding are essential for the group's growth and development, but increased size and diversity have the potential to erode the affective culture that generated initial successes [(Parker & Hackett, 2012)](https://journals.sagepub.com/doi/abs/10.1177/0003122411433763).

 </div>